gbmhunter/AutoElectricBlanket/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v0.9.3.0  2013/11/06 Increase switch input GPIO check time to make it more responsive to presses. v0.9.2.0  2013/11/01 Online LED now checks that it can resolve google.com every 5s, and if not, turns off, giving a more accurate indication of whether the device is connected to the internet or not. v0.9.1.0  2013/10/26 Online LED now lights up when the server starts.
+v0.9.4.0  2013/11/07 Changed index.html URL so that it loads when going to root web site address.
+Fixed Android app URL so it points to the DynamicDNS URL. v0.9.3.0  2013/11/06 Increase switch input GPIO check time to make it more responsive to presses. v0.9.2.0  2013/11/01 Online LED now checks that it can resolve google.com every 5s, and if not, turns off, giving a more accurate indication of whether the device is connected to the internet or not. v0.9.1.0  2013/10/26 Online LED now lights up when the server starts.